Jesuit Missions of Bolivia: San Ignacio

 by paved highway.
 It is locates 175 kilometers from Concepción.
 There is a nice central plaza in front of the church.

-Geoffrey A.P.
-Groesbeck has dedicated many years, clearly much love, and an entire website to this unique region of Bolivia.
-I strongly urge you to view Mr. Groesbeck's website as it is THE most complete updated resource on
+Many thanks to Geoffrey A.P.
+Groesbeck who dedicated many years, clearly much love, and an entire website to this unique region of Bolivia, for sharing this page on

 Bolivia's Jesuit Missions.